- Daily & Weekly newsletters

 Addonia hopes that other municipalities will start similar programmes for newcomers.
 “We need something like this everywhere.”

+This article is part of The Bulletin's digital magazine.
 Top photo (c) Bart Dewaele

 About the author